 - Obtain any medical attention that is necessary.
 Any accident that involves personal injury or property damage in excess of $1,000 must be reported to the police.
 In the event that it is not possible to determine the cost of damages, please report the accident to the police.

 - Exchange information with the other operator involved (if applicable), minimally obtaining driver’s license and registration information, insurance company information and contact numbers.
 Also, obtain the names, addresses and telephone numbers of all witnesses.

 - Don’t admit fault or liability for the accident.

-- Notify the drivers Supervisor and Business Services (x5812) of the accident as soon as possible.
-If the accident occurs on campus, contact Campus Safety (x5566).
+- Notify the driver's supervisor and Business Services (ext.
+5812) of the accident as soon as possible.
+If the accident occurs on campus, contact Campus Safety (ext.
+5566).

-- Information and records regarding accidents will be maintained by the Business Services Department.
+- Information and records regarding accidents will be maintained by the Business Services office.

 - Other considerations when involved in a vehicle accident:

 Don’t discuss any conditions or defects of the automobile

 Don’t express any opinion or make any statement to anyone about the accident except to law officers and college representatives

 Don’t discuss the accident with anyone over the phone or in person, unless they represent the college.

 Vehicle accidents may undergo a post-accident review to determine the cause and preventability of an accident.
 Reviews could consist of representatives from the Safety Committee, Campus Safety and the vehicle operator's department or Student Affairs.
 The attached Post Accident Review Guidelines will be used as evaluation criteria.